tpoisot/ms_connectance_complexity/ms_conn_compl.md

 Early in the ecological network literature, connectance, *i.e.* the relative number of ecological interactions over the potential number, usually defined at the squared richness, has been recognized as a central network property [@yodzis_connectance_1980;@martinez_constant_1992].
-In part, this success is to be attributed to the fact that connectance relates to early definitions of network complexity [@pimm_food_1982], and to the fact that connectance predicts reasonably well some key dynamical properties of ecological networks [@dunne_food-web_2002;@dunne_network_2002] including their stability [@may_will_1972].
+In part, this success can be attributed to the relationship between connectance and early definitions of network complexity [@pimm_food_1982], and to the fact that connectance predicts reasonably well key dynamical properties of ecological networks [@dunne_food-web_2002;@dunne_network_2002] including their stability [@may_will_1972].
 More recently, attention shifted from connectance to degree distribution, that is the statistical properties of the distribution of number